Corsican Republic: Modifications

-In 1758, the Diet reduced the Council from over 100 to 18 members (each of which had to live in Corte), and limited each of their terms to six months.
+In 1758, the Diet reduced the Council from over 100 to 18 members (all of whom had to live in Corte), and limited each of their terms to six months.
 In 1764 the number of Council members was reduced again to 9, each elected for a year.

 From 1763, members of the clergy were allowed to send around 137 members to the Diet, and their influence grew such that by the following year the elected speaker of the diet until the dissolution of the republic was always a member of the clergy.
 Prior to 1763, members of the clergy were not allowed (by legislation) to be judged by canon law, and de facto were not allowed to give asylum to criminals.

 In December 1763, the Diet passed legislation modifying the method of election of its members, where a reduced 68 members were to be indirectly elected.
 In this legislation, the number of clerical members were unchanged, as was the recently introduced practice of allowing the head of state to invite others to participate in the Diet.
 However, this legislation was never respected, de facto continuing under the old system.
 The following year elected members of the diet were made to be equipped with an notarial affidavit, stating they also had a right to, with other members of the pieve, elect one or more of themselves to represent the pieve as a whole, allowing the election of more than one person to represent a pieve.